 What is labor induction?

-Sometimes, if labor hasn't started on its own, doctors use medicines to make a woman's labor start so she can deliver her baby vaginally.
+Sometimes, if labor has not started on its own, doctors use certain medicines to help a woman start labor so she can deliver her baby vaginally.
 This is called "labor induction."

 Why would my doctor recommend labor induction?

-The most common reason for labor induction is that the pregnancy has gone 2 weeks or more past the due date.
-The baby may get too big if you carry it this far past your due date.
-It may not be able to get enough food from inside your body.
+The most common reason for labor induction is that the pregnancy has gone 1 week or more past the due date.
 Your doctor might also recommend labor induction if:

 - You have high blood pressure.